-PSCR Rank 5
+Project Rank 4

 PSCR Percentage 4.98%

 Municipality Established 1812

 Electric System Established 1888

 County Summit

 Basis of Accounting Accrual

-2016 Peak Demand (kW) 107,214
+2020 Peak Demand (kW) 110,087

 Location, Population and Government: The City of Cuyahoga Falls is a charter city located in Summit County.
 The City is located north east of Akron and south east of Cleveland and is accessible by major interstates including I-271, I-480, I-80 (Ohio Turnpike), I-76, I-77, and State Route 8.
 City Council conducts the legislative or law-making business of the City.
 Cuyahoga Falls is served by a total of 11 Council members, with eight individuals representing eight wards and three at large seats.
 The City has a strong mayoral form of government, with the Mayor elected by a city wide election.
 The Mayor serves a 4 year term.
-The table below sets forth historical population figures for Cuyahoga Falls since 1990.
+The table below sets forth historical population figures from the U.S. Census for Cuyahoga Falls.